maryc-sullivan/MLGuide/learning materials/Deep Learning.md

 # Deep Learning Basics

+This notebook covers the basics on deep learning and how neural networks work.
+This is a learning resource, not a practitioners guide.
+All material is drawn from the 3Blue1Brown YoutTube Series on Deep Learning (Videos 1-3).

+Author: Mary Catherine Sullivan

 ## What Is A Neural Network

 Each node is a neuron and each neuron holds a number ("activation")